Melbourne-BMDS/mimic34md2020/index.md

-# Introduction to Clinical Data Science Research
+# Introduction to Clinical Data Science Research with MIMIC III

 The [Centre for the Digital Transformation of Health](https://mdhs.unimelb.edu.au/our-organisation/institutes-centres-departments/habic) and the [Melbourne Centre for Data Science](https://science.unimelb.edu.au/mcds) is offering a short course introducing students in the health sciences to data-driven clinical research using the [MIMIC III data set](https://mimic.physionet.org/).
 MIMIC III is a research database containing the de-identified medical records for roughy 60 000 ICU patients.
 It is perhaps the most valuable publicly available resource for conducting retrospective clinical research.